viam-labs/SAVCAM-event-manager/README.md

 *camera* string

-Name of camera to return triggered for.
-If not specified, will return triggered across all cameras.
+Name of camera to delete triggered for.
+If not specified, will delete triggered across all cameras.

 *event* string

-Name of event to return triggered for.
-If not specified, will return triggered across all events.
+Name of event to delete triggered for.
+If not specified, will delete triggered across all events.

+*id* string

+ID of event to delete triggered for.
+If not specified, will delete triggered across all events and cameras (depending on what is passed for *event* and *camera*)

 ## Viam Service Configuration